2024 European Parliament election: The future of Ursula von der Leyen

-Ursula von der Leyen, the current European Commission President, did not formally announce her intention to stand for a second term until February 2024.
-This led to speculation about other potential EPP candidates, such as President of the European Parliament Roberta Metsola.
+Ursula von der Leyen, the current European Commission president, did not formally announce her intention to stand for a second term until February 2024.
+This led to speculation about other potential EPP candidates, such as president of the European Parliament Roberta Metsola.
 However, on 19 February 2024, von der Leyen announced her intention to seek a second term. and on 7 March she was elected European People's Party presidential candidate with 400 votes in favour, 89 against and 10 blank, out of the 737 EPP congressional delegates.

-In Germany, the coalition government had also agreed to support the spitzenkandidat system, implicitly accepting the prospect of von der Leyen, who within Germany hails from the opposition CDU party, becoming Commission President again, depending on the election results.
-Otherwise, the German government coalition agreement grants the right to nominate the next German EU Commissioner to the Greens, provided the Commission President is not from Germany.
+In Germany, the coalition government had also agreed to support the spitzenkandidat system, implicitly accepting the prospect of von der Leyen, who within Germany hails from the opposition CDU party, becoming Commission president again, depending on the election results.
+Otherwise, the German government coalition agreement grants the right to nominate the next German EU Commissioner to the Greens, provided the Commission president is not from Germany.

 The future of Charles Michel

 In January 2024, Charles Michel announced he would step down early as president of the European Council to run for the European Parliament instead.
-This would have meant that European Union leaders would potentially discuss his successor in the summer as, if elected to the European Parliament, he would have had to step down because of prohibition of the dual mandate.
+This would have meant that European Union leaders would potentially discuss his successor in the summer.
 His mandate had been to set to expire in November 2024.
 For this unanticipated decision Michel was criticised by EU officials and diplomats.
 He was criticised by his political ally Sophie in 't Veld who questioned his "credibility".
 This timing was further criticised for potential disruptions it could cause, as Article 2(4) of the European Council's Rules of Procedure provide that, if its President leaves office early, he "shall be replaced, where necessary until the election of his or her successor, by the member of the European Council representing the Member State holding the six-monthly Presidency of the Council".
 This would have been the Hungarian Prime Minister Viktor Orbán, whose country would be scheduled to take over the rotating presidency of the European Council on 1 July.
 On 26 January 2024, Michel withdrew his candidacy and thus delayed his departure.